As above, so below: The Kybalion (1908)

 "As above, so below; as below, so above."—The Kybalion.

 The great Second Hermetic Principle embodies the truth that there is a harmony, agreement, and correspondence between the several planes of Manifestation, Life and Being.
 This truth is a truth because all that is included in the Universe emanates from the same source, and the same laws, principles, and characteristics apply to each unit, or combination of units of activity, as each manifests its own phenomena upon its own plane. [...]

 [...]
 The old Hermetic axiom, "As above so below," may be pressed into service at this point.
 Let us endeavor to get a glimpse of the workings on higher planes by examining those on our own.
 The Principle of Correspondence must apply to this as well as to other problems.
 Let us see!
 On his own plane of being, how does Man create?
 Well, first, he may create by making something out of outside materials.
 But this will not do, for there are no materials outside of THE ALL with which it may create.
 Well, then, secondly, Man pro-creates or reproduces his kind by the process of begetting, which is self-multiplication accomplished by transferring a portion of his substance to his offspring.
 But this will not do, because THE ALL cannot transfer or subtract a portion of itself, nor can it reproduce or multiply itself— in the first place there would be a taking away, and in the second case a multiplication or addition to THE ALL, both thoughts being an absurdity.
 Is there no third way in which MAN creates?
 Yes, there is—he CREATES MENTALLY!
 And in so doing he uses no outside materials, nor does he reproduce himself, and yet his Spirit pervades the Mental Creation.
 Following the Principle of Correspondence, we are justified in considering that THE ALL creates the Universe MENTALLY, in a manner akin to the process whereby Man creates Mental Images. [...]

 [...]
 The student will, of course, realize that the illustrations given above are necessarily imperfect and inadequate, for they represent the creation of mental images in finite minds, while the Universe is a creation of Infinite Mind—and the difference between the two poles separates them.
 And yet it is merely a matter of degree—the same Principle is in operation—the Principle of Correspondence manifests in each—"As above, so Below; as Below, so above."
 And, in the degree that Man realizes the existence of the Indwelling Spirit immanent within his being, so will he rise in the spiritual scale of life.
 This is what spiritual development means—the recognition, realization, and manifestation of the Spirit within us.
 Try to remember this last definition—that of spiritual development.
 It contains the Truth of True Religion.

 Difference from the original Arabic

-It may be noted that the original Arabic of the verse in the Emerald Tablet itself does not mention that what is above and what is below are "as" or "like" each other, but rather that they are "from" each other:
+The original Arabic of the verse in the Emerald Tablet itself does not mention that what is above and what is below are "as" or "like" each other, but rather that they are "from" each other: